-If the problem continues, you could consider requesting a
+If the problem continues, you could consider requesting a switch to another classroom.

 Feeling neglected can cause kids to perform poorly in school.
 It can affect their self-esteem, too.
 That’s why it’s important to speak up if you feel your child isn’t getting needed attention.